 So how does one go about it?

 Even though both – your data and the business intelligence tools – are on the cloud, the interaction between them still presents a performance bottleneck.
-Kyvos resolves this problem by building a high-performing BI acceleration layer that enables your existing BI tools to analyze big data on the cloud with high performance and instant response times.
+Kyvos resolves this problem by building a high-performing semantic layer that enables your existing BI tools to analyze data at scale on the cloud with high performance and instant response times.

-Once the data lands on the cloud, Kyvos uses its revolutionary OLAP technology to build multi-dimensional cubes and stores them on the cloud platform itself.
-These cubes provide instant responses to all queries and allow users to query their data without limitations, do slice and dice, and drill into whichever area they want to explore.
+Once the data lands on the cloud, Kyvos uses its revolutionary AI-powered smart aggregation technology to build multi-dimensional data models and stores them on the cloud platform itself.
+These models provide instant responses to all queries and allow users to query their data without limitations, do slice and dice, and drill into whichever area they want to explore.

 Elastic Architecture